odileandres/Adata_scientists_project2/index.md

   </p>

   <p align="justify">
-  According to our graph, in terms of percentage, women are more represented when they are young than when they are old, and it is kind of the opposite for men.
+  According to our graph, in term of percentage, women are more represented when they are young than when they are old, and it is kind of the opposite for men.
-  There is indeed a statistically significant difference between the mean of the age of alive men and women(pvalue=  ) .
+  The one-sided ttest (pvalue= 3,15e-46 ) proves that there is a statistically significant difference between the mean of the age of alive men and women.
   </p>

   <p align="justify">